Saturday, February 19, 2022

 Mikhail Gorbachev of Russia

-The eighth and final leader of the Soviet Union
+The 8th and final leader of the Soviet Union

 Starting reforms in the Soviet Union was only possible from above, only from above.
 Any attempt to go from below was suppressed, suppressed in a most resolute way.
 And therefore a reformist leadership was necessary, and that leadership came in 1985 when we started to lay down our plans for our country, perestroika and new thinking for the International Community.
 The new thinking postulated [that] we are one planet regardless of confrontations, ideological and physiological struggles; we are one planet, one human civilization.
 There are others living in the world, so why should we act in a way that could blow up our planet, our spaceship Earth?
 Writers, intellectuals, and others as a result of glasnost could speak out freely and openly, could call a spade a spade.
 This entire mechanism was set in motion, and as a result, in February 1986, less than a year after my coming to power in our country, at the 27th Congress of the Communist Party, we said as a result of summing up our thinking, our analysis, our conclusions, we stated that the world, even though there were many conflicts and contradictions, is interrelated, interdependent, and that the world is becoming increasingly a single whole.
 And if we are one, if we're all a single whole, if we are all mutually interdependent, then we must act differently.
 That was one of the most important points of departure in thinking about the future.
 It was very important for developing our plans, for developing domestic policies and particularly foreign policy.